Antony11659/anykka/README.md

 ##### StartLearning
 This is one section of App logic that is responsible for preparing the text and learning words after that.

 View:
-    1.0 /start: shows the page with existing texts (if exist) and New Text 1.1 /learn:
+    1.0 /start: shows the page with existing texts (if exist) and New Text
+        1.1 /learn:
-            - starts learning chosen words (learnText) 1.2 /new:
+            - starts learning chosen words(learnText)
+        1.2 /new:
             - creates new text
         1.3 /prepare:
             - starts preparing the text (prepareText)
             - after success goes into "/start"

 Functions logic:
     1.0 prepareText
-        1.1 split the text into uniq words and save each one into DB 1.2 save text as well
+        1.1 split the text into uniq words and save each one into DB
+        1.2 save text as well
     2.0 learnText
         2.1 split text into sentences
-        2.2 select words from DB and choose a sentence with the selected word:
+        2.2 SelectWord ( select words from DB and choose a sentence with the selected word )
-            SelectWord (subsection of StartLearning)
-                This subsection is responsible for:
             - select the word
             - change info about this word based on users answers

-    - save words with updated data
+    -save words with updated data